eslint/eslint/docs/developer-guide/working-with-custom-formatters.md

 The following are the fields of the result object:

 - **filePath**: The path to the file relative to the current working directory (the path from which eslint was executed).
 - **messages**: An array of message objects.
-See below for more info about messages
+See below for more info about messages.
-- **errorCount**: The number of errors for the given file
+- **errorCount**: The number of errors for the given file.
-- **warningCount**: the number of warnings for the give file
+- **warningCount**: The number of warnings for the given file.
+- **source**: The source code for the given file.
+This property is omitted if this file has no errors/warnings or if the `output` property is present.
+- **output**: The source code for the given file with as many fixes applied as possible.
+This property is omitted if no fix is available.

 ### The message object